Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: 'Attribution' links on each infowindow take the user to an external site, which opens in a new tab.
   - **Pass/Fail**: Pass.

+      - Screenshot of the Knäbäckshusen infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/knabackshusen-infowindow-bottom.jpg" alt="Screenshot of the Knäbäckshusen infowindow attribution.">
     </div><br>

+      - Screenshot of the Knäbäckshusen external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/knabackshusen-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Knäbäckshusen external site in a new tab.">
     </div><br>

+      - Screenshot of the Yngsjö Sandskog infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/yngsjo-infowindow-bottom.jpg" alt="Screenshot of Yngsjö Sandskog infowindow attribution.">
     </div><br>

+      - Screenshot of the Yngsjö Sandskog external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/yngsjo-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Yngsjö Sandskog external site in a new tab.">
     </div><br>

+      - Screenshot of the Täppet infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/tappet-infowindow-bottom.jpg" alt="Screenshot of the Täppet infowindow attribution.">
     </div><br>

+      - Screenshot of the Täppet external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/tappet-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Täppet external site in a new tab.">
     </div><br>

+      - Screenshot of the Farhultsbaden infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/farhultsbaden-infowindow-bottom.jpg" alt="Screenshot of the Farhultsbaden infowindow.">
     </div><br>

+      - Screenshot of the Farhultsbaden external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/farhultsbaden-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Farhultsbaden external site in a new tab.">
     </div><br>

+      - Screenshot of the Lomma Norra Badplats infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/lomma-norra-badplats-infowindow-bottom.jpg" alt="Screenshot of the Lomma Norra Badplats infowindow.">
     </div><br>

+      - Screenshot of the Lomma Norra Badplats external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/lomma-norra-badplats-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Lomma Norra Badplats external site in a new tab.">
     </div><br>

+      - Screenshot of the Falsterbo infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/falsterbo-infowindow-bottom.jpg" alt="Screenshot of the Falsterbo infowindow.">
     </div><br>

+       - Screenshot of the Falsterbo external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/falsterbo-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Falsterbo external site in a new tab.">
     </div><br>

+      - Screenshot of the Smygehuk infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/smygehuk-infowindow-bottom.jpg" alt="Screenshot of the Smygehuk infowindow.">
     </div><br>

+      - Screenshot of the Smygehuk external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/smygehuk-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Smygehuk external site in a new tab.">
     </div><br>

+      - Screenshot of the Ystad Sandskog infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/ystad-sandskog-infowindow-bottom.jpg" alt="Screenshot of the Ystad Sandskog infowindow.">
     </div><br>

+      - Screenshot of the Ystad Sandskog external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/ystad-sandskog-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Ystad Sandskog external site in a new tab.">
     </div><br>

+      - Screenshot of the Sandhammaren infowindow with the 'Attribution' link clearly displayed.

     <div align="center">
     <img src="assets/images/readme-images/sandhammaren-infowindow-bottom.jpg" alt="Screenshot of the Sandhammaren infowindow.">
     </div><br>

+      - Screenshot of the Sandhammaren external site open in a new tab.

     <div align="center">
     <img src="assets/images/readme-images/sandhammaren-infowindow-bottom-new-tab.jpg" alt="Screenshot of the Sandhammaren external site in a new tab.">